 Some holistic doctors offer chelation therapy to remove calcium plaques from the arteries.
 It can be helpful for this purpose.
-However, in my experience, a nutritional balancing works better, is less toxic, and has many other benefits.
+However, in my experience, a development works better, is less toxic, and has many other benefits.
 For more details, please read Chelation Therapy.

-Nutritional balancing for prevention.
+Development for prevention.
 With cardiovascular disease, prevention is job number one, and can be the only way to stay alive.
-Nutritional balancing programs are by far the best programs I know of to prevent cardiovascular disease.
+Development programs are by far the best programs I know of to prevent cardiovascular disease.

 V. HAIR ANALYSIS INDICATORS OF CARDIOVASCULAR DISEASE

 An important indicator for cardiovascular disease is a hair sodium/potassium ratio less than 2.5:1.
 This ratio indicates tissue breakdown.
 This can result in cardiomyopathy (destruction of the heart muscle) or irritation of the arterial walls.

 The breakdown of arterial tissue causes weakening of the arteries and an increased tendency for hemorrhage, aneurysms and strokes.
 Weakening or irritation of the artery walls may cause the body to respond by coating the arterial walls with fatty or calcium plaques.
 The results are arteriosclerosis and atherosclerosis.

 A sodium/potassium ratio less than 1:1 is considered a strong trend for a heart attack or other serious cardiovascular disease.